How To Hide Your Phone Number With Anonymous Calls or Text Apps

 How to call anonymously

-Have you started to receive telemarketing or spam calls out of nowhere?
-Your phone number may have been sold to any number of various organizations, making you the target of endless solicitation calls.
+Have you started receiving telemarketing or spam calls out of the blue?
+Your phone number may have been sold to any number of organizations, making you a target for endless solicitation calls.
 This reason alone is good enough for most people to hide their caller ID or use a burner app before making phone calls.

 1. Turn off caller ID

-We have broken down how to turn off your caller ID for both iOS and Android phones.
+We have broken down how to turn off your caller ID for both iOS and Android phones before making phone calls.

 How to turn off caller ID on iPhone